OSHAYE/curriculum2016/year1/units/unit4/projects/project2/README.md

 This project should take 90 minutes to complete.
 Project may take less or more time depending on students' needs.

 ##Teacher Notes & Pro Tips
+* This project involves an overwhelming amount of starter code.
+If you feel your students need direction getting started use [this resource](https://docs.google.com/document/d/1wDWWz-9vdT2gH4S8lvTfhg8g2mfid9DbyW6l51bC21E/edit).
-* It is encouraged that the teachers in the class complete this project and show off their final product to the class before they get started
+* It is encouraged that the teachers in the class complete this project and show off their final product to the class before they get started.
 * Students must work in pairs and present their work.
 This will help build professional skills.

 <br>